fzerorubigd/tmass/README.md

 ```
 Usage of tmass:
  tmass [OPTIONS] layout
  options are :
   -f, --forcenew=false: Force create new session, default is false if run tmass inside a tmux session, true otherwise.
   -l, --layout-dir="$HOME/.config/tmass/": Layout directory, contain layout files
   -r, --rename=false: Use another name if session name already exists
+      --save=false: Try to save the session from tmux, if this switch is used all other switchs are ignored (except for --tmux) and the layout must be exist as a session in a running instanse of tmux
+      --tmux="tmux": The tmux command to use, , just if tmux is not in the $PATH
 ```

+## Known issue
+ - In saving session, the saved command are always without the parameters part. for example `ls -al` is `ls`, this is a tmux limitation
+ - The window name in most configs are ignored

 ##Config file